RomayLala/alx-higher_level_programming/0x04-python-more_data_structures/README.md

 This function replaces or adds key/value in a dictionary.
 This function deletes a key in a dictionary.
 This function returns a new dictionary with all values multiplied by 2.
+This function returns a key with the biggest integer value.